dkeightley/rancher-bootstrap/README.md

 *Note: override the default region with `-r <region>`*

-  - This VPC will now be used for any further resources in that region.
+  - This VPC will now be used for any further resources in that region
+  - Create some further resources below...

 ## Create a 3 node cluster and run an HA Rancher server